inidun/Project-PM-minutes-and-notes/2021_planning_doc.md

       * OUTPUT of sprint:
         1. A decision re: which approaches to focus on
         1. An outline of main arguments
-        1. A detailed, specific tools-request, to present to R and A
+        1. A detailed, specific tools-request, to present to R and A (maybe)
       * (Maybe repeat this sprint a few times)
    1. Sprint 2:
       * R and A create jupyter page, based on F and B's request and using existing tools